xxl4/gundns-admin/docs/wiki/install/Running-PowerDNS-Admin-as-a-service-(Systemd).md

 Create a new group for PowerDNS-Admin:

-> sudo groupadd powerdnsadmin
+> sudo groupadd gundnsadmin

 Create a user for PowerDNS-Admin:

-> sudo useradd --system -g powerdnsadmin powerdnsadmin
+> sudo useradd --system -g gundnsadmin gundnsadmin

 _`--system` creates a user without login-shell and password, suitable for running system services._